 The combination of its strength, toughness, and versatility makes AISI 4140 a popular choice in the automotive, aerospace, and oil and gas industries.

 High alloy steels (e.g., stainless steel)

-High alloy steels contain a high percentage of alloying elements like chromium, nickel, or molybdenum that provide enhanced properties such as corrosion resistance, heat resistance, and high strength.
+High alloy steels contain a high percentage of alloying elements like chromium, nickel, or molybdenum, providing enhanced properties such as corrosion resistance, heat resistance, and high strength.

-Stainless steel is a widely used high alloy steel with excellent corrosion resistance due to its high chromium content.
-Other high alloy steels include tool steels, which are known for their ability to retain hardness at high temperatures and resist wear and tear, and high-speed steels, which are designed to retain their hardness at high cutting speeds.
+Stainless steel is widely used with corrosion resistance because of its high chromium content.
+Other high alloy steels include tool steels, known for retaining hardness at high temperatures and resisting wear and tear, and high-speed steels, designed to maintain their hardness at high cutting speeds.

-These high alloy steels are often used in applications such as aerospace, medical devices, and industrial equipment where high strength and corrosion resistance are critical.
+These high-alloy steels are often used in aerospace, medical devices, and industrial equipment applications where high strength and corrosion resistance are critical.

 Tool steels (e.g., D2, M2, H13)

 Tool steels, such as D2, M2, and H13, are high-carbon and high-alloy steels designed for specific applications that require cutting or forming materials at high temperatures or speeds.